Updated: Aug 26, 2022

 For more scientific information on free radicals go to link below

-For information on the OPC formula that I use go HERE (Be sure to scroll down the page to see detailed information.)
+For information on the OPC formula that I use and recommend go HERE (Be sure to scroll down the page to see detailed information.)

 The booklet "Live Better, Longer - The Science behind the Benefits of OPC" can be found on Amazon